Hope Rising for Women in Reentry

 More than 650 women are released from incarceration in Arkansas each year.
 The challenges these women face seem insurmountable and there isn't enough help to go around.
-Hope Rises is working to change that.
+Hope Rises is working to change that with our unique, research-based, gender-responsive model.

 Self esteem building, trauma healing, spiritual wellness, healthy relationships